FMLA & CFRA Attorneys

-Both the FMLA and the CFRA allow 12 weeks of unpaid leave in a one-year period for the birth or adoption of a child, to care for a family member who has a serious medical condition or to care for your own medical condition.
+For eligible employees, both the FMLA and the CFRA allow 12 weeks of unpaid leave in one year for the birth, adoption, or foster care of a child, to care for a family member who has a serious medical condition, or to care for your medical condition.
 However, the CFRA:

-You do not have to navigate these complex regulations alone, especially if you are also coping with an illness, an injury or a family matter.
-Contact our law firm for a free phone consultation.
-Talk to an attorney by calling 916-525-0716 or by using our online contact form.
+You do not have to navigate these complex regulations alone, especially if you are also coping with an illness, an injury, or a family matter.
+Contact our law firm for a phone consultation.
+Talk to an attorney by calling 833-201-0213 or using our online contact form.
 We will promptly return all email contacts with a phone call.